-Steve Augustino is a partner in the firm's Washington, D.C. office and co-chair of the Telecommunications practice group, which is recognized as a leading practice in the 2012 edition of Chambers USA.
+Steve Augustino is a partner in the firm's Washington, D.C. office.
 He focuses his practice on telecommunications and enforcement matters.

 Mr. Augustino represents all types of telecommunications service providers, including competitive local carriers, VoIP providers and prepaid calling card providers.
 His work for these clients covers all aspects of their business, including initial registrations, carrier to carrier negotiations, and billing disputes.
 Mr. Augustino defends clients in Federal Communications Commission (FCC) enforcement actions, including Universal Service Fund (USF) compliance investigations and Universal Service Administrative Company (USAC) reporting audits.
 Previous enforcement matters include customer proprietary network information (CPNI), network outage reporting, prepaid card marketing, cramming, fax marketing, slamming, "fat finger dialing" and other carrier practices.